Human Resources Development

 Virtual Office

-In FYE 2025, approximately 70 employees from across the company—representing diverse locations, age groups, and job functions—came together to drive forward a total of 14 projects.
+In FY2025, approximately 50 employees from across the company—representing diverse locations, age groups, and job functions—came together to drive forward a total of 11 projects.

-To accelerate the progress of these initiatives, we provided participants with various forms of support, including training programs on new business development, hands-on guidance from external experts, partial funding for project activities, and an online award ceremony recognizing outstanding achievements.
+To accelerate the progress of these initiatives, we provided participants with various forms of support, including training programs on new business development, peer-to-peer knowledge sharing session, partial funding for project activities, and an award ceremony recognizing outstanding achievements.

 Moving forward, we will continue to support the creation of new businesses by enabling passionate employees to engage in work they are truly driven by and fostering cross-organizational collaboration.